rbanffy/testable_appengine/README.md

 Setting up your development environment
 ---------------------------------------

 There is a makefile in the root directory.
-Running `make` will build a virtualenv in the `.env` folder, download the App Engine SDK, build the appropriate .pth files for your machine and install all requirements from the `resources/requirements.txt` file.
+Running `make venv` will build a virtualenv in the `.env` folder, download the App Engine SDK, build the appropriate .pth files for your machine and install all requirements from the `resources/requirements.txt` file.

-Please check it before running.
+Please check it before running make.
 It may not make sense for your machine.

 When done, you can activate your virtualenv with the usual `source .env/bin/activate` or your favorite virtualenv tool.
 The tests will not